carpentries-incubator/cwl-novice-tutorial/pages/audience.md

 and combine these together in a workflow.
-Having a workflow for his data analysis protocol will allow him and his supervisor to deploy and scale up their data analysis on whichever platform their consortium chooses to adopt.
+Having a workflow for his data analysis protocol will allow him and his supervisor to deploy and scale up their data analysis on whichever platform their research consortium chooses to adopt.
 He will also have a clear understanding of the key concepts involved in workflow design and tool description, so he can [read more](https://www.commonwl.org/user_guide/)